Director Disqualification Solicitors

 - Fighting to defeat the claim in its entirety, or

-- Negotiating a lower period of disqualification than that being offered by the Secretary of State, or
+- Negotiating a lower disqualification period than that is being offered by the Secretary of State, or

 - Entering into a director disqualification “undertaking” in agreed terms to end the proceedings